nairsk1111/HacktoberFest20231/README.md

 ![image](https://github.com/kasinadhsarma/HelloworldFever/assets/81065703/a6892b5c-d2de-4264-9120-dcf45d58dead)

-Please provide any DSA programs in various programming languages that do not match one another. for hacktoberfest
+Please provide any DSA & OOPS & ML & Encryption programs in various programming languages that do not match one another. for hacktoberfest

 # HacktoberFest 2023